mhasanmeet/Git-Cmd-basic/README.md

 14. <code>git commit --amend -m "message"</code> :

+15. <code>git rm {file name}</code> : Use for remove a file.
+After this you need to git commit & push to remote repo.

+16. <code>git rm .</code> : This command will remove or delete all the file from current branch.
+After this need to commit and push the file(s).
+After then the file will be tracked and you can switch or move from one branch to another.
+Commit is important for switching the branch.

 ### Branch
 <p>Without content or file branching is not effective.
 That means you have to have file and commited.
 Then the branching will work.
 The default branch name for local git-scm is <b>master</b>.
 But If you want to push your master branch data into <b>GitHub</b> then you need to change local branch name as main.